Skip to main content

 In my research, I sourced countless product updates, press releases, and release logs from different cloud-based HRIS vendors.
 Here are some of the emerging trends I’m keeping an eye on:

 • AI-driven analytics: AI is being used to provide deeper insights into workforce data, helping you make informed decisions faster.
-Vendors like Workday use AI to predict employee turnover and optimize workforce planning.
+AI HRIS vendors like Workday use AI to predict employee turnover and optimize workforce planning.

 • Employee wellness programs: More HRIS systems integrate wellness features to support employee health.
 These include mental health resources and fitness tracking.
 SAP SuccessFactors, for example, offers tools to promote employee well-being.